S-A-S-26/Vim-Commands/README.md

 8. install `sudo apt install ripgrep` in order for live grep to work.
 9. gd to jump to defination of a function.
 10. press '`' to move between the previous and current line.
+11. press space+ca to auto import things if it shows not imported on them.